mrcrowley42/godot-project/docs/achievments-ideas.md

 - creature reach child state
 - creature reach adult stage
 - enter clippy mode for the first time
+- try a disliked food or drink consumable
-- equip max number of cosmetics at once
+- (SECRET) equip max number of cosmetics at once
-- equip max number of ambient sounds at once
+- (SECRET) equip max number of ambient sounds at once
-- press 'y' on you keyboard to YIPPEEE
+- (SECRET) press 'y' on you keyboard to YIPPEEE

 ### Minigames
 - reach x score in totris